|LOST HOSPITALS OF LONDON|

 The Wilson Cottage Hospital opened in 1928 on a 4.5 acre site.
 It had 32 beds and had been gifted to the community by a successful local businessman, Sir Isaac Wilson, after whom it was named.

 In 1933 the building was extended and the Hospital then had 40 beds.
+Two of the main wards were on the ground floor and two on the floor above.
+Since there was no Nurses'Home, the top floor was used as residential quarters for the nursing staff.
 The word 'Cottage' was dropped from its title and it became the Wilson Hospital.

 In 1935 an Out-Patients and operating theatre block was built.